-Welcome to the 2019 school year.
-Together with the Morris staff, I am confident that this will be a wonderful year for us all; full of meaningful learning, personal and community growth and happiness.
-We look forward to working together with you in the education of your child.
-Our aim is for the students to learn in the context of the School's Purpose and Concerns where the intrinsic worth of each individual is valued and the pursuit of peace, justice and community is a core focus; where we all strive to be life-long learners embodying responsibility and integrity.
+Together with the Morris staff, I welcome you to the School and am confident that this will be a wonderful year for us all; full of meaningful learning, personal and community growth and happiness.
+Our aim is to work together with families to support student learning in the context of the School's Purpose and Concerns where the intrinsic worth of each individual is valued and the pursuit of peace, justice and community is a core focus; where we all strive to be life-long learners embodying responsibility and integrity.

-The educational programs from Kinder to Year 6 are carefully structured to develop the academic, social, physical, emotional and social needs of children at each year level.
+The educational programs from Early Learning to Year 6 are carefully structured to develop the academic, social, physical, emotional and spiritual needs of children at each year level.
 We believe children need to feel secure and confident in the school environment and know that they are valued by their teachers, peers and other School staff.
 We create classroom programs to meet the individual needs of every child.
-Constructive play and exploration in Kindergarten provides a solid preparation for children moving into more formal Prep programs where early literacy, numeracy and the development of independent learning skills are a key focus.
-As they move through the school, children are progressively exposed to aspects of the broader program, including co-curricular activities and the application of inquiry across all disciplines.
-Every child is encouraged to ask questions knowing that their teachers are there to support them.
-Each child's learning is documented with next steps identified in consultation with students and parents.
+Constructive play and exploration in Early Learning prepares children before moving into more formal programs where early literacy, numeracy and the development of independent learning skills are a key focus.
+As students move through the school, they are progressively exposed to aspects of the broader school program, including co-curricular activities and the application of inquiry across all disciplines.
+Every child is encouraged to collaborate, ask questions and to have a voice in their education, knowing that their teachers are there to support them.

 The International Baccalaureate (IB), founded in 1968, is a recognised leader in the field of international education.
-It is a non-profit, mission-driven organisation that works with 4,949 schools worldwide.
-The IB Primary Years Programme (PYP) is the chosen curriculum structure used at Morris.
-The IB mission statement and PYP align with the Quaker ethos of The Friends' School; to make connections, delve deeply into thinking and problem solving in the context of a holistic education incorporating interculturalism, collaboration and reflection.
-At Friends', our explicit attitudes and values can be found at the core of all School-related activities.
+It is a non-profit, mission-driven organisation that works in schools worldwide.
+The IB Primary Years Programme (PYP) is the chosen curriculum framework used at Morris.